chandu224/fabzero/millingmachine.md

     PC board.Milling Made Easy with a User-Friendly VPanel.Following
     Softwares SRP Player, MODELA Player 4, ClickMill and SF Edit2 are
     require to editing, scaling and milling.

+#### Procedure for PC board design and print
+- Open the KiCAD application.
+Go to File --> NEW---Click on Schematic Layout Editor
+- New Schema will open and then Select the components and Voltages with Proper connections.
+- Annotate schematic symbols
+- Run Electrical rules check
+- Assign PCB footprints to schematic symbols
+- Run PCBnew to layout printed circuit board
+- Draw thick copper routing between the components
+- Add Graphics line Edge.cuts
+- Select Plot and save in SVG format.
+While saving
+- Select F.Cu and Edge.cuts in include layers
+- Select Mirrored plot and Negative plot
+- Open both two files i.e. Trace and Cut in Inkscape software for convert SVG files to PNG file
+- Open fabmodules.org to convert from PNG to RML format to print the PCB in SRM20.